SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 The "System" plugin accepts one configuration argument in the [Plugins tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins) of the configuration tool, which you almost always will provide:

-	modeSelector: *modeSelectorFunction*
+	modeSelector: *modeSelectorFunction*, shutdown: *shutdownFunction*

 The *modeSelector* parameter allows you to define a controller function to switch between modes.
 The *modeSelectorFunction* must be in the descriptor format, i.e. *"functionType*.*number*".
 You can use binary functions, such as 2-way toggle switches or dials, to switch forward and backward between modes, but a simple push button can also be used.
-Example: "modeSelector: 2WayToggle.1"
+Example: "modeSelector: 2WayToggle.1".
+With the *shutdown* parameter, a unary function can be supplied to shutdown the complete simulator system.
+This function will be available in the "Launch" mode.

 ## Plugin *Tactile Feedback*